 She has fostered the values of equality and acceptance; is recognized as a civic leader and pioneer in the development of British Columbia’s music industry.
-She is celebrated for her extensive career as a jazz singer; she became the first Black artist in North America to host a nationally broadcast television series.
+She is celebrated for her extensive career as a jazz singer; one of the first black artists in North America to host a national, weekly television series.

 Her parents were part of the migration of Black settlers from Oklahoma who responded to the Canadian government’s promotion to settle the prairies in 1910.